 The goal isn’t only to keep your employees happy, but also to help them feel a sense of purpose.
 Over the past several years, many studies have shown that meaning is more important to people than happiness — in work and in other areas of life.

 Employees who feel that their work is meaningful and important are more likely to stick around.
-That’s why a sense of meaning, purpose, and belonging needs to be a big part of your employee retention strategy.
+That’s why a sense of meaning, purpose, and belonging needs to be a big part of your employee development and retention strategy.

 Make sure your employees have: